rebelsky/sams-assorted-musings-reflections/annoying-link-requests-2020-01-xx.md

 > I may waive both fees for people in academia and those at select nonprofits, such as EFF or Creative Commons.

+Yeah, that seems reasonable.
 I'm going to add that to my home page.
 Next, I need to figure out how to add a link to that to all of my pages [4].

+Do other folks get these kinds of requests and, if so, what do you do in response?
+Are you interested in partnering in an LLC to regularize the charge?

 ---